 |Average train duration||2 h 35 min|

-|Average train ticket price||$16 (€13)|
+|Average train ticket price||$16 (€14)|

-Trains from Perugia to Rome cover the 84 miles (135 km) long route taking on average 2 h 35 min with our travel partners like Regionale Veloce, Regionale, Intercity, Frecciabianca, Trenitalia or Frecciarossa.
-There are direct train services available.
-While the average ticket price for this trip costs around $16 (€13), you can find the cheapest train ticket for as low as $16 (€13).
+Trains from Perugia to Rome cover the 84 miles (135 km) long journey taking on average 2 h 35 min with our travel partners like Frecciarossa, Intercity, Frecciabianca or Regionale.
+Normally, there are 11 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this route for as low as $16 (€14), but the average price of train tickets is $16 (€14).
 Travelers depart most frequently from Perugia and arrive in Roma Termini.

 If you’re looking to travel from Perugia to Rome by train, you’ll have enough options to meet your budget and schedule.
 There are about 15 trains that make the trip every day, with departures spread evenly over the day from morning to night.
 There’s both high speed and regular trains, direct routes as well as stops in cities such as Tarantola Cortona or Terni.
 The average trip duration is around 3h but you can cut that by about a 30min if you splurge for the direct, high speed option.

 The schedule of trains from Perugia to Rome is relatively consistent throughout the week and into the weekends, with slightly more routes running on Saturday and slightly less on Sunday.
 On any day there will be trains departing from morning to night, with the first trains leaving between 6 and 7 a.m. and the last somewhere in the 8 p.m.
 In total, over the course of a full week, there are over 100 train itineraries running between Perugia and Rome.
 The most direct high speed train usually runs first thing in the morning, but you can still find one of the faster routes well into the afternoon.